 |IPv6 Table||IPv6 Prediction (linear)||IPv6 Prediction (exponential)|

-If IPv6 continues to grow exponentially over the next five years, the size of the IPv6 routing table will be approaching one-quarter of a million entries.
-In hardware terms, an IPv6 address prefix entry takes four times the memory of an IPv4 prefix, so the memory demands of the IPv6 routing table will be approaching that used by the IPv4 table at this time.
+If IPv6 continues to grow exponentially over the next five years, the size of the IPv6 routing table will be approaching third of a million entries.
+In hardware terms, an IPv6 address prefix entry takes four-times the memory of an IPv4 prefix, so the memory demands of the IPv6 forwarding table will exceed that used by the IPv4 forwarding table at this time.

-While a number of providers have made significant progress in public IPv6 deployments for their respective customer base, the majority of the Internet user base is still exclusively using IPv4 for the moment.
+While a number of providers have made significant progress in public IPv6 deployments for their respective customer base, the majority of the Internet user base (some three-quarters of the visible user base) is still exclusively using IPv4 as of the end of 2019 (Figure 32).

 None of the BGP metrics indicate that we are seeing such an explosive level of growth in the routing system that it will fundamentally alter the viability of the BGP routing table anytime soon.